mahatria/react-native-cheatsheet/README.md

 ## 🗂 State Management, Persistance, and Middleware

-For large, API-connected projects:
+There are a lot of ways to handle data, state, and middleware in React.
+The popular options include local state, redux, hooks, and mobx.
+Each of these have their pros and cons.
+For smaller apps/apps with less data, local state and/or hooks are typically preferred.
+For larger, API-connected projects, Redux is the preferred way of handling state.
+Redux can also be combined with local state and/or hooks for smaller components.

+I typically use the following packages for handling state, persistance, and middleware:
 * Redux + React+redux + Redux-devtools + Redux-persist + Redux-thunk + axios
+* Redux-sagas is also a popular way for handling middleware in Redux

-What is redux?
+### What is redux?

+Redux is an architecture pattern for handling the flow of data in an app.
+It is often contrasted with the MVC pattern, another common pattern for data handling.

+In Redux, you have a single "store" that houses all of your data, and data always flows in one direction.
+The diagram below shows how data flows in Redux:

 ![redux diagram](https://raw.githubusercontent.com/joeyscarim/react-native-cheatsheet/master/assets/redux.gif)

 Packages: